-One of the limitations of LLMs, which I think is pretty well-documented now, is their inability to produce current, reliable information.
+One limitation of large language models is their inability to produce current, reliable information.
 Web scraping is the go-to solution for this problem.

 Using web scraping tools (such as the one I'm going to use in the tutorial below) can help feed, fine-tune, or train LLMs or provide context for prompts for ChatGPT and similar language models.
 This can come in handy for a number of things, including: